 - Upholstery pins

-How to pimp your Ikea Moppe with Maps
+How to pimp An IKEA Moppe with Maps

-- I wanted to give the chest a more vintage look so the first thing I did was antique the wood with a dark furniture varnish.
+Step 1.
+I wanted to give the chest a more vintage look, so the first thing I did was antique the wood with a dark furniture varnish.
 This also provides a protective layer.
-I didn’t bother waxing the drawer fronts as they were going to be decoupaged.
+I didn’t bother waxing the drawer fronts as they would be decoupaged.

-- Once the drawer fronts were carefully marked out on the wrapping paper I cut them out on a cutting mat with a rotary cutter.
+Step 3: Once the drawer fronts were carefully marked out on the wrapping paper, I cut them out on a cutting mat with a rotary cutter.

-To add to the new sophisticated “World” class look of the revamped IKEA Moppe, I made some leather drawer pulls and handles.
+I made some leather drawer pulls and handles to add to the new sophisticated “World” class look of the revamped IKEA Moppe.

-I had a leather strap I’d kept from an old handbag.
-I simply cut the strap into 5 small strips for the drawer pulls, and one longer strip for the handles.
+These were made with a leather strap I’d kept from an old handbag.
+I cut the strap into five small strips for the drawer pulls and one long strip for the handles.